miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

 The main problem with this system is that I am me.
 I did not promote it.
 I did not turn it into a product.
 It was not Ruby on Rails.
 It was not Drupal.
 It was a time long before Jekyll and Hyde.
+And XML/XSLT was too complex and convoluted for the masses, though little did I know it at the time.
+I even wrapped it in a nice web user interface (built in ASP) that allowed you to edit the content right in the browser without dealing with XML.
+But being based on asp as it was right when Ruby on Rails was coming out and me not being clued in, well... fizzle.

-And XML/XSLT was too complex and stupid for the masses, though little did I know it at the time.
-Oh, did I mention that the only XML parser with the xsl-document directive was in a Java product called Saxon, and I was just starting to hate Java very deeply?
+There were technical reasons too this was not great.
+The only XML parser with the xsl-document directive I needed was in a Java product called Saxon, and I was just starting to hate Java very deeply?
 Ahead of my time, but it was not meant to be.
+It was nothing like the Python world of today that suits my vibe, and when combined with YAML and Markdown is all perfect-stormy.

 I'm getting tired of writing about history, and you're probably getting tired of reading about it.
 I'll try to wrap up quickly.
 XML mixed markdown and content in